APSL/kaneda/docs/usage.rst

     q = Queue(queue_name, connection=Redis())
     queue = RQQueue(queue=q)

-Notice that you are able to specify a Redis connection url (or a broker url if you use :ref:`Celery`).
+Also you are able to specify a Redis connection url (or a broker url if you use :ref:`Celery`).
 Notice this allows you to run the worker on a different server.